ABOUT THE EVENT

 Attire is business casual.
 A dress, skirt, or slacks is great.
 No jeans or shorts, please.

-The Quiet Heroes luncheon is not intended for young children.
+Quiet Heroes is not intended for children.

 No!
 The program will be funny, inspiring, and uplifting.